raihankheraj/ISSP-TeraDrive/README.md

   - SmartHDDGUI.ini must be in the same folder
 3) Enter your email, first name, and last name to be attached with your entry in the database
 4) Click OK
-*Process is complete - if not SSD and valid HDD entry will be in database*
+  - *Process is complete - if not SSD and valid HDD entry will be in database*

 ## Dependencies
--libcrypto-1_1.dll
+  - libcrypto-1_1.dll
--libssl-1_1.dll
+  - libssl-1_1.dll
--mysqlcppconn-9-vs14.dll
+  - mysqlcppconn-9-vs14.dll
--SmartHDDGUI.ini
+  - SmartHDDGUI.ini

 ## Contact